bluecats/bluecats-docs-edge/edge-troubleshooting.md

 <p align="center"><img width="700px" src="https://s3.amazonaws.com/bluecats-downloads/documentation/bluecats-edge-troubleshooting/upload-firmware-pic.jpg" alt="Upload Firmware"/></p>

 9. Wait a minute.
-Set your ip to something like 192.168.8.118 (just not 192.168.8.1) for the ethernet interface and go to 192.168.8.1 in your browser You should see the Bluecats OpenWrt web interface
+Set your IP to something like 192.168.8.118 (just not 192.168.8.1) for the Ethernet interface and go to 192.168.8.1 in your browser.
+You should see the Bluecats OpenWrt web interface.